AyushKapoor19/travel-agent-ai/README.md

 reach the UI and the prose can't contradict the card sitting next to it.
 The system prompt also forbids naming any stay or activity that didn't come from a tool result, which is why the prices in the itinerary always match the prices on the cards.

+**Streaming** ([`features/agent/turn.ts`](src/features/agent/turn.ts)) — the route opens a single `createUIMessageStream` and merges whatever the turn produces into it, so a one-line question and a full planning run look the same to the client.
+The planning turn is an agent loop capped at eight tool-call rounds, which covers the weather, a hotel search, two or three activity searches, the fares, the total and the prose; the SDK's default of one step ends the run on the first tool call and never writes an itinerary.
+Alongside the text the server writes transient data parts — `data-brief` for the state the progress dots read, `data-phase` so the layout can switch to the document before any content arrives, and `data-rejection` for a reply that was handed back.
+The cards then read each tool call's own lifecycle (`input-streaming`, `output-available`, `output-error`), so a band draws its skeleton as soon as the model starts filling in the call and fills in when the provider answers, instead of the whole plan appearing at once at the end.

 ### Where I deliberately don't use the model